Enter

 Lee: The owner of this dart.

 Girl: Oh yes, I know the one.
-I'll send her
+I'll send her to you.

 Roper's Room